 Protection of Landmark Buildings in New York City

 New York City’s historic landmarks are an integral part of the city’s vibrant culture and landscape.
-The City of New York established the Landmarks Preservation Commission in 1965, in response to the demolition of a number of historically relevant properties, particularly the original Pennsylvania Station that was built in 1911.
-According to the LPC, a landmark is defined as “a building, property or object that has a special character or special historical or aesthetic interest or value as part of the development, heritage, or cultural characteristics of the city, state, or nation.”
+In 1965, the City of New York established the Landmarks Preservation Commission (LPC) to address the loss of historically significant properties, most notably the original Pennsylvania Station, built in 1911.
+The LPC defines a landmark as “a building, property or object that has a special character or special historical or aesthetic interest or value as part of the development, heritage, or cultural characteristics of the city, state, or nation.”

 Although part of the landmark preservation regulations includes maintaining a building’s architectural style and character, there are more than aesthetics involved.
 Historic structures can be more susceptible to damage from construction activities than newer more modern buildings.
 Vibration levels from construction activities in areas adjacent to historic buildings can also impact these buildings and their foundations.
 Historic buildings can be significantly affected by demolition and foundation work being conducted in the vicinity.